✒️ The Researcher’s course

 As non-traditional students and scholars ourselves, our team knows how challenging navigating higher education and research can be (even more so if you are an independent researcher).

-Accepted Fellows provides the community, expertise, and structure you need to flourish as an independent researcher or non-traditional student.
+Accepted Researcher’s course provides the community, expertise, and structure you need to flourish as an independent researcher or non-traditional student.

 The fellows program